Studio Info and FAQ’s

 You will be notified if a deposit is required.
 Some artists require a deposit and others do not!
 Read the studio’s policy to find out if it is required, and if so, ensure you are aware of their cancellation policy or if your deposit is refundable.

-I have made and appointment and given a deposit, what is next?
+I have made and appointment and given a deposit, what’s next?

 The hardest part is waiting!
 Your artist should let you know when (or if) you will see your design before your appointment.
 Many artists will not show you a design until the day of your appointment - this is typical for many different reasons:

-When a client sits down and looks at the design for too long, sometimes they either want a ton of changes or something completely different.
+• When a client sits down and looks at the design for too long, sometimes they either want a ton of changes or change their mind entirely.

 There are many different reasons, but never be afraid to ask!

 I do my absolute best to send over a design about a week beforehand, although if I am a bit busier than usual sometimes it is only a few days prior to the appointment (I apologize in advance!).
-I want to ensure my client is 100% happy with what they are getting.
+I want to ensure my client is 100% happy with what they are getting before they even get here.
 This way I can make any changes they would like, and have it prepared so I’m ready to go right away!

 How should I prepare for my appointment?